sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 {% endanchor h2 %}

 {% warning %}
-Your sender identity must be verified before you use it to send a campaign.
+Your sender identity must be verified before you may edit it or use it to send a campaign.
 {% endwarning %}

 {% warning %}